 - Good because it’s annoying to sit through a video which is so blatantly sponsored (and comes off clearly as being an advertisement).

 - Bad because I believe that refusing to do sponsored content is something that is preventing Adam LZ’s net worth from exploding into the stratosphere.

 The value of his cars: $800,000

-Once we add all of that up, the total net worth of Adam LZ’s cars comes out to roughly $800,000.
+Based on the above, I’d estimate the total net worth of Adam LZ’s cars to be roughly $800,000.

 Oh yeah, and then there‘s the divorce: -50% of everything